retorquere/zotero-better-bibtex/site/content/exporting/_index.md

 ### Changing the exported reference type

-If you add a field called `referencetype` using either one of these methods, that value will be used as the reference type instead of the one usually inferred from the Zotero reference type.
+If you add a field called `tex.referencetype`, the value of that field value will be used as the reference type instead of the one usually inferred from the Zotero reference type.
 You can use this to create, for example, `@customa{citekeyhere, ....}` type references.